The Best Place to Stay in Calgary for History Buffs|Palliser Hotel

 Reimagining Glenbow

-Glenbow closed to the public in 2021 to undergo a massive transformation.
-The museum opened in this concrete box, lacking windows and style, in 1976.
-It will re-emerge after the renovation as the JR Shaw Centre for Arts & Culture.
-When it does, it will welcome visitors with a new look and experience.
+The Glenbow Museum closed its doors in 2021, beginning a massive transformation that will redefine its role in downtown Calgary.
+The museum opened in this concrete box in 1976.
+When it reopens as the JR Shaw Centre for Arts and Culture, it will welcome visitors with a dramatically different look and experience.

 Exploring Arts Commons